redis/redis-doc/topics/modules-api-ref.md

 Convert the string into a long double, storing it at `*ld`.
 Returns `REDISMODULE_OK` on success or `REDISMODULE_ERR` if the string is not a valid string representation of a double value.

+## `RedisModule_StringToStreamID`

+    int RedisModule_StringToStreamID(const RedisModuleString *str, RedisModuleStreamID *id);

+Convert the string into a stream ID, storing it at `*id`.
+Returns `REDISMODULE_OK` on success and returns `REDISMODULE_ERR` if the string is not a valid string representation of a stream ID.
+The special IDs "+" and "-" are allowed.

+`RedisModuleStreamID` is a struct with two 64-bit fields, which is used in stream functions and defined as

+    typedef struct RedisModuleStreamID {
+        uint64_t ms;
+        uint64_t seq;
+    } RedisModuleStreamID;

 ## `RedisModule_StringCompare`